-TFI International Inc. (the "Corporation") may make statements in this annual information form ("AIF") that reflect its current expectations regarding future results of operations, performance, and achievements.
-These are "forward-looking" statements that reflect management's current beliefs.
+The Company may make statements in this report that reflect its current expectations regarding future results of operations, performance and achievements.
+These are "forward-looking" statements and reflect management's current beliefs.
 They are based on information currently available to management.
-Words such as "may", "might", "expect", "intend", "estimate", "anticipate", "plan", "foresee", "believe", "to its knowledge", "could", "design", "forecast", "goal", "hope", "likely", "predict", "project", "seek", "should", "target", "will", "would" and "continue" and words and expressions of similar import are intended to identify these forward-looking statements.
-Such forward-looking statements are subject to certain risks and uncertainties that could cause actual results, performance or achievements to differ materially from historical results, and those currently anticipated or projected.
+Words such as "may", "might", "expect", "intend", "estimate", "anticipate", "plan", "foresee", "believe", "to its knowledge", "could", "design", "forecast", "goal", "hope", "intend", "likely", "predict", "project", "seek", "should", "target", "will", "would" or "continue" and words and expressions of similar import are intended to identify these forward-looking statements.
+Such forward-looking statements are subject to certain risks and uncertainties that could cause actual results to differ materially from historical results and those presently anticipated or projected.